 The girl didn’t hesitate.
 She piled up all her stuff in one mountainous stack.
 Giovanni rose and helped her move her things, settling her at his table.
 She looked up at him with a small, tired grin.

 “Thanks,” she signed, her hand moving in a downward arc from her chin.
 “I’m— not— deaf,” she said with a thick stuttering hesitation in front of each word.

 “Oh.”
 He processed it.
 The girl used sign language because she had a speech impediment.
 “Well, it’s nice to meet you.
 I’m . . .”
 He hesitated, not wanting to throw a long Italian name at her and have the poor girl stumble over it for the next ten minutes.
 “I’m John.”

 “Sarah,” she said clearly.

 “Are you hungry?”
 He caught himself signing a C down his chest and pointing at her.
-He stopped with an embarrassed grin, cleared his throat and said, “Sorry, habit.
+He stopped with an embarrassed grin and cleared his throat.
+“Sorry, habit.
 Hungry?”

 She sighed and flitted a glance at the empty coffee cup she’d brought over from the other table.
-Giovanni couldn’t get two sips of coffee down before the waitress refilled his, but hers was bone dry.
+He couldn’t get two sips of coffee down before the waitress refilled his, but hers sat bone dry.
 Sarah bit her lip and furrowed her brow, then shrugged noncommittally.

 He wasn’t sure what to do.
-“I was thinking of getting some lunch,” he lied, appreciating the fact that not ordering lunch was a victory a few moments ago.
+“I was thinking of getting lunch,” he lied, appreciating that not ordering lunch was a victory a few moments ago.
 “What’s good here?”
-He knew perfectly well what was good there.
-He was trying to make conversation and perhaps figure what this girl might eat so he wouldn’t feel guilty under the scrutiny of those huge, weary eyes.
+He already knew, but was trying to make conversation and perhaps figure what this girl might eat so he wouldn’t feel guilty under the scrutiny of those huge, weary eyes.